developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/settings/index.md

 Enterprise Keyboard builds on the stock Android keyboard to provide a more effective means of inputting data into Zebra devices.
 The Zebra keyboard permits quick switching between languages, can to scan directly from the keyboard to collect data, and can set keys to perform specific tasks.
 It also implements finger-flicks for typing long-press characters and swiping to switch key layouts.

-Enterprise Keyboard uses Android's Personal dictionary feature for spelling corrections and shortcut substitutions, giving it the ability to store industry-specific terms to help improve speed and accuracy of keyboard input.
+Enterprise Keyboard uses Android's Personal Dictionary feature for spelling corrections and shortcut substitutions, giving it the ability to store industry-specific terms to help improve speed and accuracy of keyboard input.
 Terms can saved and mass-deployed using Zebra's Mobility Extensions [(MX)](../../../../mx) and [StageNow](../../../../) tools.

 ## Customizing Keyboard Settings